ouleye/GettingAnd-CleaningData/Project/README.md

        * Activity names are added
        * The dataset is melted in order to obtain the info by subjectId and Activity name
        * The Feature info is broken in order to obtain on column per variable (see thevariable breaking process in the `codebook.md`)
-       *  Creation of the Tidy Dataset by calculation the average for each observation.
+       *  Creation of the `tidy_UCIHAR Dataset` by calculation the average for each observation.